 BUD/S Training: Basic Conditioning

-- do some forward and backward flips
+Do some forward and backward flips

-- swim to the bottom of the pool and retrieve an object with their teeth
+Swim to the bottom of the pool and retrieve an object with their teeth

 Another evolution is surf torture, also called "cold water conditioning."
 The water temperatures usually hover around 65 degrees Fahrenheit (18 C), and never go above 68 degrees F (20 C).
-From there, trainees may be ordered to do some calisthenics or run a mile and a half down the beach in their wet clothes and boots.
+From there, trainees may be ordered to do some calisthenics or run a mile and a half (2.4 kilometers) down the beach in their wet clothes and boots.
 Then, they're ordered back into the surf.
 Many drills also require that teams carry their rubber boats over their heads as they run from one task to another.

 BUD/S Training: Hell Week

 Listening closely to orders is another critical element of training during BUD/S, particularly during Hell Week when brains are getting fuzzy from lack of sleep.
 The instructor may purposely leave out part of an order to see who is really listening.
-For example, during a series of orders requiring trainee teams to do exercises using a 300-pound (136-kg) log, he may leave out mention of the log for one order.
+For example, during a series of orders requiring trainee teams to do exercises using a 300-pound (136-kilogram) log, he may leave out mention of the log for one order.
 Team leaders who are paying attention will catch this, and their team gets a small break in the difficulty of the task by performing it without having to carry the log.
-The instructor might reward the team by allowing it to stand by the fire and rest, or sit and sleep for a few minutes.
+The instructor might reward the team by allowing it to stand by the fire and rest or sit and sleep for a few minutes.

-BUD/S Training: SCUBA and Land Warfare
+BUD/S Training: Combat Diving and Land Warfare

 To be prepared for anything, they are taught the tactics small units must use, including handling explosives, infiltrating enemy lines, recovery (snatch-and-grab) techniques, and proper handling of prisoners.
 SEALs must also be able to survive in extreme environments and provide medical treatment (field medicine).